 It costs as little as $2.5 a month for a 2-year plan and comes with a huge 45-day money-back guarantee for all long-term plans.
 Not to mention its unlimited bandwidth, thousands of servers, rock-solid security, and blazing-fast speeds.

 No doubt, it’s a much better alternative to Opera VPN at a monthly price you won’t even notice paying.
-Or if you want, you can try the #1 best VPN – ExpressVPN.
-It offers a 49% discount and 3 months free for the annual plan, making it that much more affordable.
+Or if you want, you can try the #1 best VPN – NordVPN.
+It offers a 65+% discount and a few months free for the two-year plan, making it that much more affordable.

-People who are interested in NordVPN can also take advantage of it through our site.
-This provider is a bit more expensive than CyberGhost and a bit cheaper than ExpressVPN but it offers excellent performance and a big discount on the 2-year plan.
+People who are interested in ExpressVPN can also take advantage of it through our site.
+This provider is a bit more expensive than NordVPN but it offers excellent performance and a big 49% discount thanks to 3 free months on the annual plan.

 What We Don’t Like About Opera VPN